 Did you know that more than 500,000 Americans declare bankruptcy each year?
-While unfortunate, it’s helpful to know that you are not alone when it comes to dealing with bankruptcy.
+While unfortunate, it’s helpful to know that you are not alone when dealing with bankruptcy.

 Even after your bankruptcy is discharged, there is the aftermath to contend with as well, namely, repairing your credit.